PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 server_resource
 ---------------

-Example with server `"localhost"`, which is the only server returned by pdns.
+Example with server `"localhost"`, which is the only server returned by pdns\_server or pdns\_recursor.

 pdnsmgrd and pdnscontrol MUST NOT return “localhost”, but SHOULD return other servers.